More

 • Fat: 0.1 grams

 Cranberries were used in conventional UTI therapies.
 However, studies on the impact of cranberries on UTI treatment have yielded mixed results.
-For example, according to a 2016 study published by medical practitioners most regularly recommend cranberries to women who have recurring UTIs.
+For example, according to a 2016 study published by medical practitioners, most regularly recommend cranberries to women with recurring UTIs.

-In addition, a 2014 research of 516 people found that taking a cranberry extract capsule twice a day lowered the risk of UTIs.
+In addition, a 2014 research of 516 people found that taking a cranberry extract capsule twice daily lowered the risk of UTIs.
 Cranberries include a significant amount of antioxidant proanthocyanidins (PACs), which help prevent bacteria from adhering to the walls of the urinary system.
-Cranberries’ PACs aid to prevent infection in this way.
+Cranberries’ PACs aid in preventing infection in this way.

-However, while cranberry capsules can achieve this, cranberry juice is unlikely to have the same impact, according to a 2015 study.
+However, while cranberry capsules can achieve this, cranberry juice is likely to have a different impact, according to a 2015 study.

 This is because preventing bacterial adherence requires a high quantity of cranberry extract.
-Commercially available cranberry juices don’t have nearly as many PACs.
+Commercially available cranberry juices have fewer PACs.

 Meanwhile, a 2019 study found that even though cranberries did not appear to get rid of the bacteria that cause UTIs, combining cranberry extract with caprylic acid derived from coconut oil and oregano essential oil extract resulted in the eradication of the most common bacteria, Escherichia coli.